Since April 2015 non-UK residents have had to pay Capital Gains Tax on their sales of UK residential property.

 What is affected?

-The charge is to be applied to gains realised on the disposal of UK residential property but also property that has the potential to be used as a residence.
+The charge is applied to gains realised on the disposal of UK residential property but also property that has the potential to be used as a residence.
 It therefore includes property which is currently being built or altered for residential use.

-How is the new charge calculated?
+How is the charge calculated?

 - Rebasing Method (Default) – The default method is to “rebase” your cost at the market value at April 2015.
-It is therefore worth requesting valuations of your properties now for when you may sell in the future.

 - Time Apportionment Method – You can also elect to calculate the post-April 2015 gain/loss as if the value of the property increased linearly over your period of ownership.